kiba/Writings/for_science/chp25_political_uncertainity.md

 She couldn't simply remove him based on the mere suspicion of his loyalty.

 No, that would be unwise.
-There were a growing fraction within Sidonia that admired Kobayashi.
 Any attempt to censor or ban on this group would make the government looks very bad.

-The impeachment trial was a forgone conclusion, but it needed to be concluded very fast.
+The impeachment trial was a forgone conclusion, but that wasn't the issue.
+There was that growing public sentient to deal with.
+The longer the trial dragged out, the bigger the immortals' support.

+None of their arguments would hold water, but that didn't matter.